Ultimate Guide to Portuguese Chouriço

 How to make Chouriço?

 Making chouriço may seem daunting, but it’s considerably easier than you imagine.
 But to make your life easier, we’ve put together a Comprehensive Chouriço Recipe for you to follow while happily listening to Portuguese music and sipping upon a bottle of Port Wine.
 Yes, this is a requirement, because there’s rarely a moment when cooking and wine doesn’t go hand-in-hand!

-Though should have any questions, never hesitate to contact us.
+Though should you have any questions, never hesitate to contact us.
 And most importantly, come visit Portugal to savor these delicious morsels in their homeland.
-We have a fantastic Foodie Tour of Portugal that will not only satiate your tastebuds, but will help give you a profound sense as to why visitors immediately fall in love with the Portuguese people.
-They’re not only foodies, but irresistibly loving!
+We have a fantastic Foodie Tour of Portugal that will not only satiate your tastebuds but will help give you a profound sense as to why visitors immediately fall in love with the Portuguese people.
+They’re not only foodies but irresistibly loving!

 The Portuguese supermarket chain, Seabra’s is probably the easiest place to find chouriço, since there are several locations in a few different states throughout the U.S. However, two of my family’s favorite places to buy chouriço (and other Portuguese smoked sausages) is at Lopes in Ironbound-Newark and Simoes & Almeida in Kearny:

 Book your Food Tour in Portugal!

 On this luxury day tour, you’ll revel in the Douro Valley’s creased and folded mountain slopes,